-His work uses architectural design, writing, video, public programs and performance to address histories of social struggles, racialization and class dynamics in the Americas.
+His work uses architectural design, writing and video to address representations of power and marginality in the Mexican State and in the Americas.
 He has been a grantee of the New Artists Society of the School of the Art Institute of Chicago, the Jumex Foundation for Contemporary Art and the John W. Kurtich Foundation.
 For his work on the history of Mexico City’s Modern Sewage System and its relationship with indigenous representation he was awarded an Andrew W. Mellon Foundation grant by the Anti-Racism and Global Architecture History program, an initiative of the Global Architecture History Teaching Collaborative of the Department of Architecture at MIT.
-His work has been shown in venues as the 16th Venice Architecture Biennale, the Chicago Design Museum, Extase, SITE Galleries, SpaceP11 and the Centro de Arte y Filosofia.
-He acts as a creative advisor for the Farnsworth House (Historic Site by the National Trust for Historic Preservation) and coordinates the public programs of the Katz Center for Mexican Studies of the University of Chicago.
+His work has been shown in venues as Fundación Andreani for BienalSur, Ca’ Foscari Zattere for the 16th Venice Architecture Biennale, Harun Farocki Institut, Chicago Design Museum, Extase, SITE Galleries, SpaceP11 and the Centro de Arte y Filosofia.
+He is currently a Creative in Residence at the Farnsworth House and manages the Katz Center for Mexican Studies at The University of Chicago.

-Itinerarios Líquidos with Andrea Hunt, curated by Benedetta Casini for BienalSur
+Las Aguas Bajan Turbias with Andrea Hunt, curated by Benedetta Casini and Leandro Martinez Depietri for BienalSur

 Research and Publication

 Keep scrolling for selected projects ↆ

 It was as if the strange bed where I’d been spending my nights of late

 dispatching warning signals to me across unseen wires from the realm of exile and homeless wandering.

 With these color blocks I can build an altar and a house

 and a tower and a tunnel, and then I can knock them down.